Man preparing for a run outside

 • Improper foot motion

-To reduce pain, take a nonsteroidal anti-inflammatory like ibuprofen or aspirin.
-And wear shoes that don’t put pressure on the joint – wide and flexible uppers are best.
+To reduce pain, take nonsteroidal anti-inflammatory medicines like ibuprofen or aspirin.
+Wear comfortable shoes that don’t put pressure on the joint – wide and flexible shoes that cover your foot up to the ankle are best.
 Some additional treatments may include:

 • Bunion pads to prevent rubbing and irritation